kaviya-sivasankar/web-insight-assistant/README.md

 1. Navigate to the `websearch` folder
 2. Create a file:
    `src/main/resources/application.properties`

-3. Add your Gemini API key:
+3.Add your Gemini API Key to it:
+GEMINI_API_KEY=your_api_key_here

+4.Open a terminal and run:
+./mvnw spring-boot:run
+✅ The backend will start at http://localhost:8080